Join US

 Undergraduate Students:

-Motivated undergraduate students are welcome to join the lab.
-Email Elham (ea2690 AT columbia DOT edu) with your CV, major, and research interests.
+Motivated undergraduate students currently enrolled at Columbia are welcome to join the lab.
+We suggest committing to research spanning at least two semesters.
+Email Elham (elham AT azizilab DOT com) with your CV, major, and research interests.